vitalab/vitalab.github.io/deep-learning/_posts/2017-03-27-layer-normalization.md

 where $$H$$ is the number of hidden units in the layer.

-Results of a unidirectional attentive reader model trained on the CNN corpus question-answering task:
+Here are the results of a unidirectional attentive reader model trained on the CNN corpus question-answering task:
 ![](/deep-learning/images/layer-normalization/layer_norm_fig2.png)

 # Limitations
-**Speed**: While layer normalization will speed up training in terms of epochs/training steps, it will also slow down training in terms of time per epoch/update, because moment computation is much slower on GPU compared to simple matrix multiplications.
+**Speed**: While layer normalization will speed up training in terms of the number of epochs/updates, it will also slow down training in terms of time per epoch/update, because moment computation is much slower on GPU compared to simple matrix multiplications.
 Overall, it should still usually speed up global training time, and hopefully give better results, but there is no guarantee.

 **CNNs**: "In our preliminary experiments, we observed that layer normalization offers a speedup over the baseline model without normalization, but batch normalization outperforms the other methods. [...]
 We think further research is needed to make layer normalization work well in ConvNets."